kellimac/multiband_rtlsdr-433_sniffer/README.md

 this and other sources to monitor everything in my workshop from battery temperatures to background ionizing radiation counts.

+If you appreciate my work and would like to support me: https://buymeacoffee.com/cativerse

 ###### Thanks to [@merbanan](https://github.com/merbanan) and contributors for their hard work on the [rtl_433 project](https://github.com/merbanan/rtl_433.git) which is required for this project